Mathwiz129/STL-API/README.md

 # STL Weight Estimator API

-A lightweight REST API built with FastAPI that estimates the weight of 3D printed objects from STL files.
+A production-ready REST API built with FastAPI that estimates the weight of 3D printed objects from STL files.
 The API calculates the total volume of the mesh and estimates the actual printing volume based on infill percentage, shell count, and other printing parameters.

 ## Features